everx-labs/ever-cli/README.md

 For all commands:

 `--addr` - address of depool.
-`--walllet` - address of multisig wallet.
+`--wallet` - address of multisig wallet.
 `--sign` - path to keyfile or seed phrase of multisig wallet.

 All commands allow to omit `--addr`, `--wallet` and `--sign` options only if this values are defined in config file: